stoeps13/connections-doc/source/admin/install/r_Orient_Me_setup_pers_vols_HA.md

     sudo /usr/local/bin/kubectl create -f fullPVCs.yml
     ```

+    !!! note
-    **Note:** You can find a sample fullPVCs.yml in the install ZIP file at the following extracted location: <extractedFolder\>/microservices/hybridcloud/doc/samples/
+    You can find a sample fullPVCs.yml in the install ZIP file at the following extracted location: <extractedFolder\>/microservices/hybridcloud/doc/samples/

 7. Verify that both the persistent volumes and persistent volume claims are created successfully.
     1. Ensure the status bound is listed after running the following command on the boot node :